wlox/wlox/README.md

 - **$CFG->dbname:** The database name.
 - **$CFG->dbuser:** The database username.
 - **$CFG->dbpass:** The password for the database.
 Use something secure!
 - **$CFG->dirroot:** The path to the /htdocs folder on the server, such as /var/www/htdocs/.
-Makesure to include the trailing slash.
+Make sure to include the trailing slash.
 - **$CFG->support_email:** Users will received automated support emails from this address.
 - **$CFG->accounts_email:** Users will receive automated emails related to address features from this emails.
 - **$CFG->exchange_name:** This is the name of your exchange on the front end app.
 This value will be used in the website's text and in automated emails sent by the system to users.